cswclui/katacoda-scenarios-1/12factor-004/step04.md

 `:set number`{{execute}}

-`Lines 26 -39` contains the code that accept s the HTTP POST request.
+`Lines 22 -34` contain the code that accepts the HTTP POST request.

-Notice that `Line 34` is the code that does the work of saving the incoming request to the Redis database.
+Notice that `Line 29` is the code that does the work of saving the incoming request to the Redis database.
 This is the code:

 `const rslt = await write(newData);`

-The `write` method which is used at `Line 34` is declared earlier in the file at `Line 10`.
-The `write` method at `Line 10` is a Node.js `exports` from the `./collector/datastore/index.js` file.
+The `write` method which is used at `Line 29` is declared earlier in the file at `Line 5`.
+The `write` method is the result of a Node.js `exports` from the `./collector/datastore/index.js` file.
 This file is where the Redis binding takes place.
 We'll look at this next, but first we need to close down the `vi` editor.

 **Step 4:** Get out of `vi` line numbered view mode